 Who can apply?

 Local authorities, or registered providers of social housing in a consortium led by local authorities, can bid for funding to improve the energy performance of their social homes.
 The project must be within the competition scope and located within England, and it must be led by a local authority.

 All social housing, regardless of archetype, including both on & off-gas grid, is eligible.

 The SHDF is a competition, scoring applicants on factors including value fit, deliverability and value for money.

-Applicants must be able to demonstrate vital feasibility factors, including proof that you can bring together a strong delivery team, design and implement retrofits to improve energy performance of stock and meet targets, and coordinate to successfully deliver the project by Jan 2023 (for the first wave).
+Applicants must be able to demonstrate vital feasibility factors, including proof that you can bring together a strong delivery team, design and implement retrofits to improve energy performance of stock and meet targets, and coordinate to successfully deliver the project.